-If you like the image it is screenprinted on thick, quality paper by Tartaruga.
-Design by Oliver Barrett from photos by Dawid Laskowski.
-It is available from Cafe Oto here while stocks last.
+The image is by Oliver Barrett from photos by Dawid Laskowski.
+It was formerly available from Cafe Oto While stocks lasted.

 Time for another review from a contemporary artist.
 We last met up with Marc Ribot on his Live At The Village Vanguard recording released in 2014.
 At that stage, amongst a myriad of projects, he was also working as part of a trio dedicated to revisiting and reprising the work of Albert Ayler.
 It was a refreshingly full-blooded affair that you can read about here.

 This time round Ribot presents us with a different genre mash-up on an album which serves up seven tunes from the Gamble and Huff Philadelphia International soul school of the mid 1970’s.
 There is a twist though as he has enlisted bass guitarist Jamaaladee Tacuma and drummer G. Calvin Weston from Ornette Coleman’s Prime Time to produce and lay down a raw performance that is firmly located at the punk edge of the funk spectrum.
 It’s the wilder and rougher relative of the manicured orchestration of classic Philly, but it works.